5 min read

 For many new pet owners, this is an obvious expense.
 However, it can be overlooked because it is more “down the road.”
 Getting a new pet will require that first vet visit, and if it is an animal that needs to be spayed or neutered, the beginning year or so can be costly.
 You may opt to rescue an animal, which may possibly save money on the spaying and neutering (many are already “fixed”) but they may have other expenses that are unseen.
 That first veterinarian visit may reveal something that needs treatment, such as worming or some other ailment.
 Either way, veterinarian bills can add up.
-Many vet bills must be paid up front; it is not as common to find a veterinarian that accepts payments over time.
+Many vet bills must be paid when the appointment is scheduled.

-In the future, the animal will require routine exams to stay ahead of any potential health problems.
+In the future, your companion will require routine exams to stay ahead of any potential health problems.
 Vaccinations, heartworm medications, flea and tick treatments, and other preventative measures may not be economical.
 It's important to note that avoiding these things, specifically annual or semi-annual visits, because of the cost, over time, raises the risk of a veterinarian visit that could break the bank.

 Have you ever had a pet, or know of someone who has had a pet, who all of a sudden was facing a medical emergency with their companion?
-Within a very short amount of time, and much of the time being totally unexpected, you could be faced with a forthright veterinarian bill of thousands of dollars.
-More than likely, this unexpected and very costly bill, will be due before a veterinarian will even treat the animal that is in dire need of medical attention.
-Upfront payment will be required, and if you don’t have it, you will be faced with quite the upsetting dilemma.
+Within a very short amount of time, and much of the time being totally unexpected, you could be faced with a veterinarian bill of thousands of dollars.

 If you plan on traveling, you may have the option of taking your pet with you.
 If not, you will need to find a reliable pet sitter or kennel, and this is certainly not low-cost.
 Some veterinarian offices have boarding services as well.
 If you are a family that travels often, think about if you will be able to take Fido along or if you will have to board him each time.

-You may know of a professional groomer that has reasonable prices, or you may opt to take them to a veterinarian’s office or a pet supply store (some national chains have pet grooming on site).
-On average, it can cost less than one hundred dollars for one visit, but that is just one visit.
+You may know of a professional groomer that has reasonable prices, or you may opt to take them to a veterinarian’s office or a pet supply store (some national chains have pet grooming on-site).
 Over time, it can get expensive, especially if they need other things done besides the typical shampoo, trim, and drying.